Expecting a child is an amazing life experience but it does come with challenges, particularly towards the later stages of pregnancy.

 - Your pregnancy pillow should help make you more settled and relieve any discomfort, leaving you waking up refreshed and ready for the day.

-- The use of a full body pillow in in pregnancy makes it easier to sleep on ones side because of the 360 degree support provided, causing blood flow around the body to improve.
+- The use of a full body pillow in pregnancy makes it easier to sleep on ones side because of the 360 degree support provided, causing blood flow around the body to improve.

 - Your pregnancy pillow isn’t just important while you wait for the birth of your child.
 It’s also useful when you are nursing and provides additional support for both you and your new infant.